Customizing with EIF and event configuration

 Key advantages

-- Reducing the need for manual intervention.
+- Minimizing the need for manual intervention.

-- Enhancing scalability for multi-chain environments.
+- Improving scalability in multi-chain environments.